-Nationals fans adjust expectations after skid, Scherzer news
+Nationals fans get empty feeling after 3 straight losses

 The smallest man on the field has one of the lengthiest streaks in postseason history.

-José Altuve reached base in 24 straight playoff games through Saturday, the longest run in franchise history and third-longest ever in the American League.
-If he kept it going Sunday, Altuve he would tie Boog Powell for second place behind Miguel Cabrera (31).
+José Altuve has reached base in 25 straight playoff games, the longest run in franchise history and tied for second-longest ever in the American League.
+With a single in the third inning, Altuve tied Boog Powell for second place behind Miguel Cabrera (31).

-His streak started in Game 7 of the 2017 World Series.
+Altuve’s streak started in Game 7 of the 2017 World Series.

-The 5-foot-6 star was batting .365 this postseason through Saturday.
-With two hits in Game 4, Altuve became the first second baseman to have three straight multihit games in the Series since Mark Lemke in 1991.
+Despite hitting into a pair of double plays and going 1 for 5 Sunday, the 5-foot-6 star is batting .353 this postseason.
+With two hits in Game 4, Altuve became the first second baseman to have three straight multi-hit games in the Series since Mark Lemke in 1991.

 Altuve and Michael Brantley form a formidable 2-3 punch in the Houston lineup.